notalentgeek/notalentgeek-wiki/project/project-commitment/pc-ut-bachelor-thesis-2016/brp/brp-enhancing-organizational-communication/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1.md

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-50.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-50.png)

 * Privacy concern can be reduced by reporting data anonymously.
-* However, in the "Presence Book" application this is not possible due to its principle on reporting whether or not a person is available or busy.
+* However, in the Presence Book application this is not possible due to its principle on reporting whether or not a person is available or busy.
 * Another solution is to let user has a control of her/his privacy level.

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-51.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-51.png)